So you’d love to see more volunteers serve in your church or organization.

-After all, our faith is based on a saviour who reconciled the world to himself, forgiving our sin.
+After all, our faith is based on a savior who reconciled the world to himself, forgiving our sin.
 What could we possibly hold against one another?

 And yet often the local church has some of the most fractious, passive-aggressive relationships out there.

-We have a saviour who came full of grace and truth, yet often church leaders will often swing to either extreme: all grace, so issues are never dealt with, or all truth, so people get hurt.
+We have a savior who came full of grace and truth, yet often church leaders will swing to either extreme: all grace, so issues are never dealt with, or all truth, so people get hurt.

 Even if you don’t lead a church (leaders from a variety of backgrounds read this blog), realize that many people love the mission of the organization they work for, they just can’t stand the personal politics and dysfunction.